bddupre92/Neurobook_BME_UND/chapter4/lab2.md

  ![image](https://github.com/user-attachments/assets/20b1f086-6ecb-41ab-be0c-80bd4568036d)

 Both tools are integral for cleaning EEG data in EEGLAB, effectively removing noise and artifacts to enhance data quality.
 As shown, the signals in red have been identified as potential rejects from the dataset.
-ERPs
+##ERPs
 An Event-Related Potential (ERP) is a measured brain response that is the direct result of a specific sensory, cognitive, or motor event.
 ERPs are derived from electroencephalography (EEG) recordings and are used in cognitive neuroscience, psychology, and other fields to study brain function.

 ![image](https://github.com/user-attachments/assets/a9a0979d-941b-492c-9996-28308d113321)

-Figure 1: Event-related potential in response to a visual stimulus as obtained by averaging the EEG signal of multiple stimulus presentations (S1, S2,… Sn).
+Figure: Event-related potential in response to a visual stimulus as obtained by averaging the EEG signal of multiple stimulus presentations (S1, S2,… Sn).
 Originally published in Purves et al. (2008)
-How ERPs are Obtained Based on EEG
+###How ERPs are Obtained Based on EEG
 1. EEG Recording
 Electroencephalography (EEG) involves placing electrodes on the scalp to measure the electrical activity produced by neurons in the brain.
 The raw EEG signal is a complex mix of electrical activity from multiple sources, including both spontaneous brain activity and responses to specific events.
 2. Experimental Design